 Light Control of Gene Expression and Development

 Plants have evolved sophisticated systems to sense incident light through the combined action of a suite of photoreceptors.
-Among these, the red/far-red–absorbing receptors called phytochromes (PHYA–PHYE) are the best-characterized.
-Phytochromes are light-regulated serine/threonine kinases of histidine kinase ancestry that translocate from the cytosol to discrete sites in the nucleus (nuclear bodies) after light excitation.
-In the nucleus, they initiate a signaling cascade that alters the expression of light-regulated genes.
+Among these, the red/far-red–absorbing receptors called phytochromes (PHYA–PHYE) are the best characterized.
+Phytochromes are light-regulated kinases that translocate from the cytosol to discrete sites in the nucleus after light excitation, where they regulate expression of hundreds to thousands of genes, depending on the response.
 Our early studies identified a number of phytochrome mutants and defined roles for individual phytochromes in Arabidopsis development.
-Currently, we focus on early events in phytochrome signaling, with an emphasis on determinants that control phytochrome's subcellular location.
-Ongoing genetic and proteomic studies (in collaboration with John Yates [Scripps Research Institute]) have revealed new proteins associated with phytochrome trafficking and suggested models for the mechanisms by which phytochromes cause major developmental transitions.
+Currently, we focus on early events in phytochrome signaling, with an emphasis on determinants that control phytochromes' subcellular locations.
+Ongoing genetic and proteomic studies have revealed new proteins associated with phytochrome trafficking and suggested models for the mechanisms by which phytochromes cause major developmental transitions.

-Plants not only sense quality of light, they also measure duration of light, as well as the coincidence of light with other environmental factors.
+Plants not only sense quality of light, but also measure its duration, as well as the coincidence of light with other environmental factors.
 Specifically, the relationship between diurnal cycles of light and temperature reflects time of year and location, providing a plant with essential developmental cues.
 Diurnal cycles of ambient temperature are an important, yet poorly understood, developmental signal.
-To isolate the specific effects of temperature cycles on diurnal gene expression, we monitored the Arabidopsis transcriptome with microarrays under different regimes of temperature cycles, photoperiods, or constant conditions (in collaboration with Steve Kay [Scripps Research Institute]).
+To isolate the specific effects of temperature cycles on diurnal gene expression, we monitored the Arabidopsis transcriptome with microarrays under different regimens of temperature cycles, photoperiods, or constant conditions.
 A model-based, pattern-matching algorithm was developed to identify genes that are diurnally regulated, revealing that temperature and light/dark cycles diurnally regulate almost the entire Arabidopsis transcriptome.
-The phase of peak expression for most diurnally regulated genes depends on the specific regime of temperature cycles or photoperiod, supporting a distinct role for each environmental cue.
-To dissect underlying transcriptional networks, we developed a method to identify regulatory elements in the promoters of coordinately expressed genes.
+The phase of peak expression for most diurnally regulated genes depends on the specific regimens of temperature cycles or photoperiod, supporting a distinct role for each environmental cue.
+We developed a method to identify regulatory elements in the promoters of coordinately expressed genes.
 These results provide insights into how unknown, as well as known, light and circadian elements interact combinatorially to establish phase-specific diurnal expression.
-(Our light-signaling studies were also supported by grants from the National Institutes of Health.)

 Steroid Hormones and Light-Regulated Seedling Development